google-deepmind/mujoco/doc/unity.rst

 The plug-in allows using arbitrary Unity meshes for MuJoCo collision.
 At model compilation, MuJoCo calls `qhull
 <http://www.qhull.org/>`__ to create a convex hull of the mesh, and uses that for collisions.
 Currently the computed
 convex hull is not visible in Unity, but we intend to expose it in future versions.

+Height fields
+_____________

+MuJoCo hfields are represented in Unity through terrain gameobjects.
+This allows the use of the terrain editing tools available in Unity to generate shapes for collisions with MuJoCo.
+When selecting hfield type in the Unity geom component, the right click context menu provides utility to add the corresponding Unity terrain to the scene.
+The data from the terrain is dynamically kept in sync with the simulation.

+MuJoCo plugins
+______________

+The current version of the Unity package does not support loading MJCF scenes that use MuJoCo plugins such as ``elasticity``.
+Adding basic functionality to do this will be part of an upcoming release.

 Interaction with External Processes
 ___________________________________